nginxinc/nginx-gateway-fabric/tests/README.md

 - NGF-specific functionality
 - Non-Functional requirements testing (such as performance, scale, etc.)

-When running, the tests create a port-forward from your NGF Pod to localhost using a port chosen by the test framework.
+When running locally, the tests create a port-forward from your NGF Pod to localhost using a port chosen by the test framework.
 Traffic is sent over this port.
+If running on a GCP VM targeting a GKE cluster, the tests will create an internal LoadBalancer service which will receive the test traffic.

 Directory structure is as follows:

 - `framework`: contains utility functions for running the tests
 - `suite`: contains the test files
+- `results`: contains the results files

-**Note**: Existing NFR tests will be migrated into this testing `suite` and results stored in a `results` directory.
+**Note**: Existing NFR tests will be migrated into this testing `suite` and results stored in the `results` directory.

 ## Prerequisites